saadehmd/ros2bag_triggered/ros2bag_triggered_examples/README.md

 5. Declare any number and type of conditional params for your triggering logic as member variables in the ```private``` or ```public``` section of your ```TriggerType``` definition.
 These params support the triggering logic itself and can also be configured in [topic_config.yaml](../config/topic_config.yaml).
 The ```BatteryHealthTrigger``` we've been looking at so far doesn't have an example of these.
 A good use-case of these can be seen in ```ZoneTriggerWithNavSatFix```  [header](../include/examples/zone_trigger_with_navsat_fix.hpp) and [implementation](./zone_trigger_with_navsat_fix.cpp)

-6. Override the function ```void configureConditionalParams(const YAML::Node& node)```.
+6. Override the function ```void configure_conditional_params(const YAML::Node& node)```.
 This function is used to read extra parameters from yaml config which weren't configured in the basic constructor.
 These so-called "conditional" parameters could be any kind of parameters and may or may not exist depending on your trigger-logic.

     ```cpp
-    void configureConditionalParams(const YAML::Node& node) override;
+    void configure_conditional_params(const YAML::Node& node) override;

     // You don't have to do any YAML exception-handling, as the base-interface takes the responsibility of calling and handling the exceptions in
     // this funcion.
     // NOTE!!
 Each YAML node here is relative to the respective trigger in the topic_config.yaml and not relative to the root node of the whole file.
     // We'll discuss the structure of topic_config.yaml in the next step.

-    void ZoneTriggerWithNavSatFix::configureConditionalParams(const YAML::Node& node)
+    void ZoneTriggerWithNavSatFix::configure_conditional_params(const YAML::Node& node)
     {
         trigger_zone_.latitude_min = node["trigger_zone"]["latitude_min"].as<double>();
         trigger_zone_.latitude_max = node["trigger_zone"]["latitude_max"].as<double>();